 - Higher prices

-- Prix fixe menus
+- Prix fixe-only

-- Folks who make very early reservations, because they call last minute and can only get a 5:00pm table, typically arrive late, are seated late, take their time, and hold seating up for the next turn of tables.
+- Folks who make very early reservations because they call last-minute and can only get a 5:00pm table typically arrive late, are seated late, take their time, and hold seating up for the next turn of tables.

 - In an effort to manage increased traffic for the evening, many restaurants create streamlined, special menus for the holiday.
 Another reason for holiday menus: prices of raw ingredients often rise the week of a holiday.
 The increase is passed on to the guest.

-How To Navigate This:
+How To Navigate These Realities:

 - Celebrate at your favorite restaurant either the night before or the night after the holiday.

 - Cook a romantic meal at home: it doesn’t have to be elaborate to be delicious.
-A simple, elegant and seasonal meal could be comprised of avocado, arugula & orange salad, roast chicken & potatoes, and chocolate-dipped mangos and pears.
+A simple, elegant and seasonal meal could be comprised of avocado, arugula & orange salad, roast chicken & potatoes, and chocolate-dipped mangoes and pears.